redjack/rflow/README.md

 In short, components communicate with each other by sending/receiving messages via their output/input ports over connections.
-Ports are "wired" together output->input with connections, and messages are explicitly serialized before being sent over the connection.
+Ports are 'wired' together output->input with connections, and messages are explicitly serialized before being sent over the connection.
 RFlow supports generalized connection types and message serialization, however only two are in current use, namely ZeroMQ connections and